St. Catharines Transit: History

 Local public transportation in the area originally consisted of horse drawn cars, subsequently upgraded to electric railway service.
 Niagara, St. Catharines and Toronto Railway Company, founded in 1898, was acquired by the Canadian Northern Railway in 1908 which became Canadian National Railways in 1918 and converted to bus operations after 1931.
 The portion of this system operating within the City of St. Catharines was transferred to the St. Catharines Transit Commission in 1961, which adopted the operating name of St. Catharines Transit in 1974.
-All St. Catharines Transit services and equipment were transferred to Niagara Region Transit in January of 2023 to create a single unified regional transit service that included Welland Transit and Niagara Falls Transit.
+All St. Catharines Transit services and equipment were transferred to Niagara Region Transit in January 2023 to create a single unified regional transit service that included Welland Transit and Niagara Falls Transit.
 However, buses in the old St. Catharines Transit livery can continue to be seen as not all have been converted to the new livery.

 In 2022, the service began exploring an electrification of its existing diesel fleet.